NAMIB RACE (NAMIBIA) 2020: LOCATION, WEATHER & CULTURE

 The capital of Namibia is Windhoek in the centre of the country.
 The host town for the Namib Race (Namibia) is Swakopmund which is 350km west of Windhoek – it is a beautiful coastal desert town with German influence and has everything you want from a host town.

-The race itself takes place in the Skeleton Coast National Park which is within the Namib Desert (meaning vast place) - the oldest desert in the world.
+The race itself takes place in the Erongo region and within the Namib-Naukluft National Park which is within the Namib Desert (meaning vast place) - the oldest desert in the world.
 The Namib Desert makes up 12% of Namibia’s total land mass and is also home to the largest recorded sand dunes (spanning 300 meters / 980 feet high and 32 kilometers / 20 miles long).

 With an average rainfall of just 270mm a year, Namibia is considered to be one of the driest countries in Southern Africa.
 Twenty-two percent of Namibia's land is classed a desert with 70% arid or sub-arid.